shiro102/umamusume-auto-train-emulator/README.md

 `saveDebugImages` (boolean) -
 - Ignore unless you want to test the code

+`saveDebugImages` (boolean) -
+- Trigger check if goal has been met for the current Uma, avoid run fails (for example for Oguri Cap)
+- NOTE: THIS FEATURE DOES NOT HAVE HIGH ACCURACY

 Make sure the values match exactly as expected, typos might cause errors.